Keeper (password manager): Software

 Keeper offers a password manager that uses a freemium model for one device and a subscription-based model for households and businesses.
 Keeper provides storage for passwords and passkeys, identity data, and financial data, along with a password generator and two-factor authentication.
 The premium version offers unlimited storage on an unlimited number of devices, along with cross-device syncing and record-sharing.

 Keeper Security developed and launched KeeperMSP, a password management system for managed service providers (MSPs) and managed security service providers (MSSPs).
 Keeper Security has also launched the Keeper Security Government Cloud, a FedRamp Authorized cybersecurity platform for government agencies.

+In May 2023, Keeper launched KeeperPAM, a privileged access management suite that consolidates password management, secrets management, and agentless remote desktop connections into a single platform.

 Keeper supports multifactor authentication methods such as Google Authenticator, Duo Security, FIDO U2F, hardware keys, and biometrics.
 Keeper’s encryption uses AES-256 keys combined with PBKDF2 encryption so that only encrypted cipher text is sent to Keeper’s servers.

 Keeper also allows file-sharing using PKI encryption, including Keeper One-Time Share for sharing files with non-Keeper users.

 In 2023, Keeper Security added passkey support for all desktop browsers.
 In the same year, Keeper Security added a Password Rotation feature that allows organizations to automatically change their credentials for various services.
 Additionally in 2023, Keeper Security partnered with Atera Networks to enhance joint cybersecurity efforts for managed service providers and professionals in information technology.

 Reception

-PC World named Keeper an Editor's Choice in 2019 and one of the most Security-Minded Password Manager in 2022.
-PCMag named Keeper “Best Password Manager for Businesses" (2022), as well as Best Password Manager and Editors' Choice for the previous three consecutive years.
-Tom's Guide named Keeper one of the best password managers of 2022.
-U.S. News & World Report's 360 Reviews team named Keeper Best Overall Password Manager of 2021.

-In December 2023, PCMag named Keeper one of the best password managers for business in 2024.
-Keeper was also listed as one of the best expert-reviewed password managers of 2023 by Kurt Knutsson of CyberGuy Report.

-Incidents
+In 2017, Stiftung Warentest evaluated paid password managers and identified Keeper as a recommended product.
+PC World awarded Keeper an Editor's Choice designation in 2019, while PCMag rated it among the top business password managers for several consecutive years.

+Security Criticism

 In December 2017, Keeper was bundled with Windows 10 by Microsoft.
 Google security researcher Tavis Ormandy disclosed that the software recommended installing a browser addon which contained a vulnerability allowing any malicious website to steal any password.
 A nearly identical vulnerability was already previously discovered and disclosed to Keeper in 2016.
 Within 24 hours, the company issued a patch.

+2017 Security vulnerabilities in Android App

+A 2017 analysis by the Fraunhofer-Institut für Sichere Informationstechnologie (SIT) identified several security flaws in multiple Android password managers, including Keeper.
+The issues, which include improperly stored Security Question Bypass and Data Injection without Master Password, were reported to the developers and subsequently fixed.